-The mission of Day Eight is to empower individuals and the community to participate in the arts through the production, publication, and promotion of creative projects.
-Our publication program includes the arts magazine Bourgeon, an annual arts writing competition for undergraduates, lectures, trainings and workshops.
+The DC Arts Writing Fellowship is produced by the non-profit Day Eight, founded by Robert Bettmann.
+The mission of Day Eight is to empower individuals and communities to participate in the arts through the production, publication, and promotion of creative projects.

 The application period closes November 28, 2017 – at midnight.

 To apply applicants must provide: 1) a resume, 2) a cover letter, 3) a sample article written by the applicant.

 - demonstrate expertise writing about one of the following areas: music, dance, film, visual arts, theater, performance art, or literature

 - familiarity with desktop publishing and graphic design software programs

 - experience managing resources or otherwise taking responsibility for direct work products